Patrice Matamoros Keeps Pittsburgh in the RunningJanuary 6, 2017

 After the war, Richard K. Mellon concentrated on growing the family business and revitalizing a shabby, polluted Pittsburgh.
 The city was in such dire shape, many of the corporations here were considering moving to other cities.
 While Mayor David L. Lawrence was running on a platform of revitalizing the city, Richard K. Mellon was also busy establishing a group of city business leaders to tackle the urban blight problem.
 This group became known as the Allegheny Conference on Community Development.
 (See David Lawrence and Just How Bad Was Pittsburgh?)

-Mellon and Mayor Lawrence Collaborate
+Mayor Lawrence Collaborate

 In an unlikely alliance Mayor Lawrence, a Democrat, and Richard K. Mellon, a Republican, joined forces to launch Pittsburgh’s Renaissance, the nation’s first privately financed urban redevelopment project.
 Dilapidated buildings were razed and skyscrapers were constructed, pollution and flood control measures were instituted, and old railway yards and warehouses at the point were demolished and replaced by Point State Park.
 While Lawrence and Mellon collaborated to revitalize the city, they rarely spoke to each other, and Mellon was happy to let Lawrence receive much of the publicity for their accomplishments.

-Mellon Funds the Fight Against Polio
+Funding the Fight Against Polio

 By the early 1960s, Richard K. Mellon had grown the family fortune to an estimated $5 billion, making him one of the 10 richest men in the country.
 In addition to being a vastly successful businessman, he also became a great philanthropist.
 In 1965, he donated $5 million to Carnegie Tech to establish its computer science department.
 He also donated to every college in Pittsburgh.
 One of his most noteworthy accomplishments was co-sponsoring, with the March of Dimes, Jonas Salk’s research, which led to the development of the polio vaccine and eradicating one of the world’s most dreaded and crippling diseases.